antaldaniel/reprex/content/post/2021-10-05-ccsi/index.md

 +++
-title = "CCSI Data Observatory" subtitle = ""
-date = 2021-10-06T16:00:00
-lastmod = 2021-10-06T16:00:00
+title = "CCSI Data Observatory" subtitle = "Open Data About the Creative & Cultural Sectors And Industries" date = 2021-10-06T16:00:00 lastmod = 2021-10-06T16:00:00
 draft = false

 authors = ["daniel_antal"]

-tags = ["ccsi","data-as-service", "api"]
+tags = ["ccsi","data-as-service", "api", "ccsi-data-observatory"]

 summary = "The creative and cultural sectors and industries are mainly made of networks of freelancers and microenterprises, with very few medium-sized companies.
 Their economic performance, problems, and innovation capacities hidden.
 Our open collaboration to create this data observatory is committed to change this.
 Relying on modern data science, the re-use of open governmental data, open science data, and novel harmonized data collection we aim to fill in the gaps left in the official statistics of the European Union."

-projects = "ccsi-data-observatory"
+projects = ""

 # Featured image
 [image]